-Please note that this section reports on claims that have NOT yet been substantiated through scientific studies.
+Please note that this section reports on claims that have not yet been substantiated through scientific studies.

-Amino acids (AAs), such as glycine, are available as individual AAs or in proprietary AA combinations, as well as part of multi-vitamin formulas, proteins, and food supplements.
+Amino acids (AAs) are available as individual AAs or in AA combinations.
+They also come as part of multi-vitamins, proteins, and food supplements.
 The forms include tablets, fluids, and powders.
-However, adequate protein in the diet should provide a sufficient source of all amino acids.

 Note that by eating enough protein in your diet, you get all of the amino acids you need.

 There are no conditions that increase how much glycine you need.

 Using a single amino acid supplement may lead to negative nitrogen balance.
 This can decrease how efficient your metabolism is.
 It can also make your kidneys work harder.
 In children, taking single amino acid supplements may also cause growth problems.
 It may also cause seizures and developmental delays.

 You should not take high doses of individual amino acids for long periods of time.